corellium/webplayer-client-examples/webplayer-example-vanilla-js/README.md

 Your HTML should include an element to contain the Corellium iframe.
 An example is shown below.

-When the iframe is loaded it will replace the contents of "container" div with the Corellium Webplayer webpage.
+When the iframe is loaded it will replace the contents of the `container` div with the Corellium Webplayer webpage.

 You can include code that handles loading and error conditions.